“On a Little Street in Singapore” 1935-1941

 In the period between the end of the war in 1945 and the independence of North Borneo in 1964 as Sabah State of Malaysia; Tze-Fatt’s future and that of his family lay in the hand of the successive Governors appointed to North Borneo’s administration and China as a homeland soon receded to a distant past as merely memories of his place of birth.

 Tze-Fatt 1945 – 1946

-Tze-Fatt’s family shop-house at the edge of Kampong Ayer fronting the Jesselton Town-Padang Train-Stop was levelled by allied bombing in the liberation of North Borneo from Japanese Occupation.
+Tze-Fatt’s family shop-house at the southern “water margins” of Kampong Ayer (Malay translation as Water Village) fronting the Jesselton Town-Padang Train-Stop was levelled by allied bombing in the liberation of North Borneo from Japanese Occupation.
 Tze-Fatt stayed on in Jesselton with his two family retainers who lived just outside the township and thus their home was spared destruction from Allied Bombing during the liberation of North Borneo.
 Tze-Fatt’s mother and young siblings were still living with extended family members in Bongawan, a town 35 miles south-west of Jesselton where he had sent his family to live in relative safety on his return from being stranded as a refuge in Malaya.